 Son Hayward Kennedy (1920-1953) was born on June 13, 1920.

-Hayward was a veteran of World War II, serving from Ohio as a corporal in the 1749th Engineer General Service Regiment of the U.S. Army.
+Hayward served in World War II as a corporal in the 1749th Engineer General Service Regiment of the U.S. Army.

 After the war, the Kennedys resided in the 1950s in Canton, Stark County, OH, where Hayward was a construction worker.

-Tragically, Hayward was afflicted with what physicians called "acute alcoholism."
+Tragically, Hayward was afflicted with what physicians diagnosed as "acute alcoholism."
 During a period of unemployment, he drank heavily, suffered a heart attack and was found dead in his automobile, near his home, in the early morning of March 14, 1953.
 He was only age 33.

 Hayward's remains were taken to Chesterhill for the funeral at the Mount Hermon Evangelical United Brethren Church, followed by burial in the Mount Hermon Cemetery.
 Today a flag stands at his final resting place in honor of his wartime military service to our nation.